 When Should You Consider Full-Stack Development?

-Here Are Some Advantages and Disadvantages to Full-Stack Development:
+Here Are Some Advantages and Disadvantages to Hiring a Full-Stack Developer:

 - One person will be in charge of all the application architecture

 - They will understand and be involved with all aspects of the project

 - You’ll minimize expenses by having one dedicated developer